 For more information regarding the above-prohibited duties and the details behind each one, employers can see the YES website.

-Minor employees between the ages of 16 and 17 may not perform the following duties and /or scenarios:
+Minor employees between the ages of 16 and 17 may not perform the following occupations with these duties and /or scenarios:

 For more information regarding the above-prohibited duties and the details behind each one, employers can see the YES website.

-In addition to the restrictions on duties and occupations performed, minors in Indiana also have restrictions on the hours that they may work.
+In addition to the restrictions on duties and occupations performed, minors in Indiana also have restrictions on the hours that are allowed for work.
 Like the duty restrictions, the restrictions on hours worked differ depending on the age of the minor.

-In addition to the total hours worked, there are certain windows in which minors ages 14 to 15 may work.
+In addition to the total hours worked, there are certain windows in which minors aged 14 to 15 may work.
 Minors 14 and 15 may only work from 7:00 am until 7:00 pm, and must work outside of school hours.
-From June 1st through Labor Day, minors may work until 9:00 pm so long as the night is not followed by a school day.
+From June 1st through Labor Day, minors are allowed to work until 9:00 pm.

-Employers in Indiana must display the Teen Work Hour Restrictions poster, as well as keep the following forms and documents handy:
+Employers in Indiana must display the following poster and have these forms and documents handy:

 While the risk for non-compliance is greater when hiring youth employees, the necessity to do so likely outweighs the risk.
-Therefore it is critical that employers looking to hire minors for their business in Indiana understand and adhere to the requirements and restrictions regarding youth employment in the state.
+Therefore, it is critical that employers looking to hire minors in Indiana understand and adhere to the requirements and restrictions regarding youth employment in the state.